philsinatra/IDM231/instructor_materials/03-objects.md

 ^ You create **instances** of the object using the construction function.
 The **new** keyword followed by a call to the function creates a new object.
 The properties of each object are given as arguments to the function.

----

-## Objects Example

 ^ _examples/objects/objects.js_

 ---

 ## Built-In Objects

+### Three Groups of Built-In Objects

+1. `window` object
+2. `document` object
+3. global objects

 ^ Browsers come with a set of built-in objects that represent things like the browser window and the current web page shown in that window.
 These built-in objects act like a toolkit for creating interactive web pages.

 ^ As soon as a web page has loaded into the browser, these objects are available to use in your scripts.
 These built-in objects help you get a wide range of information such as the width of the browser window, the content of the main heading in the page, or the length of text a user entered into a form field.
 You access their properties or methods using dot notation, just like you would access the properties or methods of an object you had written yourself.

----

-### Three Groups of Built-In Objects

-1. `window` object
-1. `document` object
-1. global objects

 ^ The three sets of built-in objects each offer different range of tools that help you write scripts for web pages.